 Additionally, the number of questions shouldn’t be more than are needed – too many questions increases the chance of inducing participant fatigue, leading to answers that are given without considered thought.

-In addition to the steps above, there are several ways in which biometrics can be easily implemented to reduce the effects of participant bias in research.
+In addition to the steps above, there are several ways in which biosensors can be easily used to reduce the effects of participant bias in research.

 One example of this is through calculations of frontal asymmetry from EEG measurements.
 If there is increased alpha wave activity in the left hemisphere of the brain, relative to the right, the participant is likely engaged by the stimulus (conversely, increased right hemisphere alpha wave activity is indicative of feelings of avoidance).
 This provides a metric of enthusiasm for examining a participant’s feelings about the matter at hand.